Back to Top

 THE EARLY YEARS

-I had the great fortune to be born in Santa Monica on Christmas Day 1953.
+I was fortunate to be born in Santa Monica on Christmas Day 1953.
 Urban legend has it that there was even a rare light dusting of snow here to announce my arrival.
-I grew up in this town as did my mother who was also born here.
+I grew up in this town, as did my mother, who was also born here.
 She has never moved away.
-I too have chosen to remain in this wonderful city my whole life.
+I, too, have chosen to remain in this wonderful city my whole life.

-I am forever thankful to my grandparents who moved here from New York in the 1920's.
-And, in a romantic twist, my mother met my father by the cannon in Palisades Park.
+I am forever thankful to my grandparents, who moved here from New York in the 1920s.
+In a romantic twist, my mother met my father by the cannon in Palisades Park.
 He was a marine from a small town in North Carolina whose aircraft carrier "stopped by" to help launch Independence Day fireworks.

 My grandfather was a butcher and eventually an apartment house owner in Santa Monica.
 My grandmother cleaned motel rooms on Ocean Avenue.
-My step grandmother worked for May Company.
+My step-grandmother worked for May Company.
 She spent over 40 years there.
-My father was a member of the Retail Clerks Union who worked at supermarkets in Venice and Santa Monica.
+My father was a member of the Retail Clerks Union and worked at supermarkets in Venice and Santa Monica.
 He eventually became an apartment house owner as well.

 I stayed local for college.
 Santa Monica College, UCLA and Loyola Marymount University became my educational homes.
-And, when it came time to seek employment I worked in Santa Monica elementary schools, for Santa Monica parks, at the Evening Outlook, the Jonathan and Sand & Sea Clubs, and then landed my first teaching assignments.
+And when it came time to seek employment, I worked in Santa Monica elementary schools, for Santa Monica parks, at the Evening Outlook, the Jonathan and Sand & Sea Clubs, and then landed my first teaching assignments.
 I coached baseball at Crossroads High School, taught sixth grade at St Clement Elementary School and moved on to Los Angeles city schools.
 I coached baseball and football at Hamilton and Crenshaw High Schools.
 I taught History and English and was an Athletic Director.
-I was in East LA at Lincoln High School and taught physical education at Berendo Middle School as well.
-Working in inner city schools gave me great insight into the lives of our youth...and their parents.
+I was in East LA at Lincoln High School and taught physical education at Berendo Middle School.
+Working in inner-city schools gave me great insight into the lives of our youth...and their parents.
 The hardships that they faced, the economic adversity their families faced, the effects of not having the choices that the youth of more affluent families routinely have made a lasting impression on my life.
-I have devoted much of my life to helping our youth overcome their obstacles.
+I have devoted much of my life to helping our youth overcome obstacles.

-One more thing...I had starred in a play at the age of 12 in Santa Monica's Miles Playhouse.
-From then on I was hooked.
-As an actor I appeared in many films, TV shows and on stage.
-I am a member of the performers branch of the Academy Of Television Arts & Sciences and a proud member of SAG-AFTRA & AEA.
+One more thing...I starred in a play at the age of 12 in Santa Monica's Miles Playhouse.
+From then on, I was hooked.
+As an actor, I appeared in many films, TV shows, and on stage.
+I am a member of the performers branch of the Academy of Television Arts & Sciences and a proud member of SAG-AFTRA and AEA.

 TODAY

-I transitioned to talent management in 1994 and soon opened my own company, the Studio Talent Group in Santa Monica.
-My company represents award-winning actors in all genres and I am a past President of the Talent Managers Association.
+I transitioned to talent management in 1994 and soon opened the Studio Talent Group in Santa Monica, representing award-winning actors in all genres.
+I am a past President of the Talent Managers Association and a member of the Talent Managers Hall of Fame.
 I remain a powerful advocate for the ethical treatment of actors in the entertainment community and am an acting instructor at the Strasberg Institute.

 In October 2003, I was appointed to the Santa Monica Recreation & Parks Commission.
 I was elected Vice Chair in 2010 and became Chair in 2011.
 I termed out of that commission in 2016.

-During my tenure our commission saw a great expansion of our city park system.
+During my tenure, our commission saw a great expansion of our city park system.
 I credit my fellow Commissioners, the City Council and the visionary leadership of the Community & Cultural Services Department for the wave of new parks in our city.
-We opened a skateboard Park, Euclid Park, the Annenberg Community Beach House, Airport Park, Tongva Park, Ishihara Park, the greens on Ocean Park Blvd and Ken Genser Square.
+We opened The Cove Skateboard Park, Euclid Park, the Annenberg Community Beach House, Airport Park, Tongva Park, Ishihara Park, the greens on Ocean Park Blvd and Ken Genser Square.
 The commission has also helped supervise expansion in several of the city's existing parks, including the establishment of the first universally accessible playgrounds in Santa Monica and the expansion of Virginia Avenue Park.

 Santa Monica Arts Commission

-I was appointed to the Arts Commission in 2016 and remain an active commission member.
+I was a member of the Arts Commission from 2016 until 2020.
 I have been a strong advocate for public art, the preservation of the arts legacy at Bergamot Station and at the Santa Monica Airport Arts Studios.
-I demanded transparency from our city about the removal of the treasured mosaic at the former Home Savings Building.
+I demanded transparency from our city about removing the treasured mosaic at the former Home Savings Building.
 It was summarily removed without any notification to the Arts Commission or the public.
 I have advocated continuously for legacy art that depicts the diverse stories of the many cultures that have formed our community.
+I advocated for an Olympic Blvd art trail and initiated Make Music Day events in Santa Monica from 2012-2020.
+I remain opposed to “private” public art that does not benefit the residents of this city.
+A prime example is the over $500,000 in public funds that was spent to decorate a private staff stairwell within the city hall annex.

 Community Activity - Helping My Fellow Residents

-I am a former Kiwanis Club of Santa Monica President and now serve as the Lieutenant Governor of the Coastal Division 19 of the California-Nevada-Hawaii Kiwanis.
-I Am President of the Santa Monica High School Alumni Association, a Trustee of the Santa Monica Elks Lodge, a Salvation Army Advisory Board Member, a member of Santa Monica Mid City Neighbors and Santa Monica's North of Montana Association.
-At UCLA I am a life member of the Alumni Association and the Coaches Roundtable.
+I am a former Kiwanis Club of Santa Monica President and served as the Lieutenant Governor of the Coastal Division 19 of the California-Nevada-Hawaii Kiwanis.
+I Am President of the Santa Monica High School Alumni Association, a Trustee of the Santa Monica Elks Lodge, a Salvation Army Advisory Board Vice-Chair, a Santa Monica-Pacific Palisades Lions Club member, a member of Rotary of Santa Monica, a member of Santa Monica Mid City Neighbors and Santa Monica's North of Montana Association.
+At UCLA, I am a life member of the Alumni Association and the Coaches Roundtable.
 I am also a member of the Santa Monica College General Advisory Board and a member of St. Monica's parish.

-I have been honored as a Santa Monica Salvation Army Volunteer of the Year, and was the Santa Monica Elks Citizen of the Year.
+I have been honored as a Santa Monica Salvation Army Volunteer of the Year, Santa Monica Elks Citizen of the Year, and the Santa Monica Breakfast Club’s Legacy of Leadership Award.
 Further honors include the Kiwanis Distinguished Service Award, the President’s Volunteer Service Award, a Rose Float Fellowship, and a William Dunlap Fellowship.

 Mom & Dad on their first date